The Fathercraft Baby Essentials List, 0-6 months

 The Snoo is a bassinet you can use from birth through 6 months, designed by sleep expert Dr. Harvey Karp, and it robotically rocks your child to sleep (and back to sleep when she wakes up in the middle of the night).
 The company claims this can boost sleep by 1-2 hours per night.
 In addition, the Snoo’s unique design adds the safety factor or preventing your baby from rolling over.

 We spent a lot of time with the Snoo and found it awesome and as advertised.
-It isn’t cheap, but sleep is (nearly) priceless.
+It isn’t cheap, but sleep is (nearly) priceless and a new rental option is available from the manufacturer.
 Since it’s a big purchase, our review can help you make the decision of if it’s right for you.
 The Snoo is available on Happiest Baby’s site.

 2. Sleep sacks